sal55/langs/Modules2021/readme.md

 * The standard library, which comprised several modules, now forms one subprogram **mlib**, which usually is automatically imported
 * Each module creates a namespace used for qualifying imported names (although rarely needed unless ambiguous)
 * Each subprogram creates a separate namespace used for qualifying names imported from that subprogram (so code doesn't need to know the individual modules, just the subprogram name).
 (Again, at the moment I allow unqualified imports from subprograms.)
+* A **link** directive gives the name of any external DLL used by the program, if not already known.
+(An **importdll** block in code can either give the actual name of the DLL, or a dummy name if it's more complicated)

 Cons: